What is a Karyotype and Why is It Important?

 What to Do After Karyotyping

 After doing proper aftercare following your procedure, follow your doctor’s orders.
 If they tell you to get bed rest or that you can’t drive right away, make sure you listen.
 Wait for your results patiently and ready yourself for any potentially distressing news.

-Your doctor may encourage you to seek some professional help from a geneticist, genetic counselor, or from a psychology expert in case you need to unpack any results you weren’t expecting.
+Your doctor may encourage you to seek some professional help from a geneticist, genetic counselor, or psychology expert to help you understand any results you weren’t expecting.

-Don’t jump to conclusions based on your results, especially without an expert to interpret your results with you.
-A risk for congenital disorders does not guarantee development.
-FInd out what you can do to make your life or your baby’s life as easy and complication-free as possible.
+Find out what you can do to make your life or your baby’s life as easy and complication-free as possible.

 Know Your DNA Reviews